CJ de Silva: Illustration and Graphic Design

-Cj de Silva has illustrated the 2006 First Prize awardee in the Carlos Palanca Memorial Awards for Literature, Ang Ikaklit sa Aming Hardin, written by Bernadette Villanueva Neri.
-She has also designed and illustrated the album art of itchyworms' fifth studio album After All This Time. de Silva has also illustrated some fictional gig posters as part of the marketing campaign for Quark Henares' film Rakenrol.
-Cj de Silva's illustrations were also featured in Esquire Philippines.
-She is also known for painting and illustrating on sneakers and became one of Keds Philippines ambassadors.
+CJ de Silva illustrated the 2006 First Prize awardee in the Carlos Palanca Memorial Awards for Literature, Ang Ikaklit sa Aming Hardin, written by Bernadette Villanueva Neri.
+She also designed and illustrated the album art of itchyworms' fifth studio album After All This Time.
+De Silva also illustrated some fictional gig posters as part of the marketing campaign for Quark Henares' film Rakenrol.
+CJ de Silva's illustrations were also featured in Esquire Philippines.
+She was also known for painting and illustrating on sneakers and became one of Keds Philippines ambassadors.

 Advertising

-Right after graduating from college, de Silva started working in TBWA-Santiago Mangada Puno.
-Being part of the Creative team, she has won a few advertising awards.
+Right after graduating from college, de Silva started working in TBWA\Santiago Mangada Puno.
+Being part of the Creative team, she won a few advertising awards.
 She was part of the team that won the Philippines' first Webby Award for the internet film entitled "A Toy Love Story That Will Make You Cry".
+She was most recently the Executive Creative Director of the agency.

-Personal life
+Personal life and death

 In 2013, de Silva married director Wincy Aquino Ong.
+They have a podcast called Telebabad Tapes.

+De Silva died of two strokes and an aneurysm on June 18, 2024, at the age of 36.
+Her death was confirmed a day later by her husband, Wincy Ong.